wp-plugins/really-simple-captcha-for-buddypress/readme.txt

 == Frequently Asked Questions ==

+= I have installed both RS Captcha and Buddypress but it's still not working. =

+Make sure you have =activated= both plugins.
+Otherwise, it won't work.

 = I have a problem with the plugin. =

 Please post your queries on the Support page.